 We struggled for a long time trying to find restaurants or bars that would allow us to take over and area.
 Laptop computers were not an option back then.
 I remember one draft night driving around from establishment to establishment asking if we could borrow some tables!
 We've drafted at a number of locations over the years including Home Run Inn Pizza's back room but today we've got enough room to hold it at our current draft site.

-This year, 2013, as we celebrate our 32nd year of our draft game, we think about the changes that have transpired.
+This year, 2021, as we celebrate our 40th anniversary of starting our draft game, we think about the changes that have transpired.
 Boulevard Game Company succumbed to the power of the internet and dissolved their operations.
 We now utilize what the internet can provide us with the various bracketology experts and some pretty handy statistical analysis.
 After using those simple booklets back in the 80's all these stats that are at our fingertips, can be a little overwhelming, maybe more so paralysis by analysis!
 This website has been so valuable with getting updates out via the web and not having to prepare printed mailings every Monday during the tournament.

 During the first few years of the tournament, ESPN was broadcasting the games.
 I couldn't swear to this but it didn't seem like ESPN was so concerned about bunching all the games on at the same time, or turning a 40 minute basketball game into a 150 minute commercial debacle.